Tarotar30127/CS260/README.md

 I am going to use the required technologies in the following ways.

 - **HTML** - Uses correct HTML structure for application.
-Two HTML pages.
-One for login and one for voting.
+3 HTML pages.
+One for login and one to show inventory and jobs and one for adding devices to inventory.
 Hyperlinks to choice artifact.
 - **CSS** - Application styling that looks good on different screen sizes, uses good whitespace, color choice and contrast.
-- **React** - Provides login, choice display, applying votes, display other users votes, and use of React for routing and components.
+- **React** -
+Login: React will handle user authentication, dynamically displaying error messages or confirmations.
+Inventory & Job Display: React components will be used to dynamically load the list of jobs and inventory items.
+These components will allow users to view, filter, and interact with jobs and inventory in real-time.
+Chat & Team View: A React component will show a list of signed-in users and allow team members to chat, assign tasks, and collaborate within the app.
+Routing: React Router will manage navigation between the Login, Home, and Add pages, ensuring a smooth user experience
 - **Service** - Backend service with endpoints for:
-  - login
-  - retrieving choices
-  - submitting votes
-  - retrieving vote status
-- **DB/Login** - Store users, choices, and votes in database.
-Register and login users.
-Credentials securely stored in database.
-Can't vote unless authenticated.
-- **WebSocket** - As each user votes, their votes are broadcast to all other users.
+  - Login Endpoint: Handles user authentication and ensures access control.
+  - Get Inventory/Jobs Endpoint: Retrieves the latest job listings and inventory details for display on the Home page.
+  - Add Device Endpoint: Accepts form submissions from the Add page to update the inventory with new devices.
+  - Chat & User List Endpoint: Fetches and updates the list of signed-in users and manages real-time chat functionality.
+- **DB/Login** - A secure database will store user credentials, job data, and inventory information.
+User Registration & Login: User data (e.g., credentials) will be securely stored and managed in the database, ensuring only authenticated users can log in and interact with the system.
+Inventory and Jobs Storage: All inventory items and job tasks will be stored in the database, enabling the application to easily retrieve and update records as needed.
+- **WebSocket** - Chat Feature: The chat component will use WebSockets to provide real-time communication between users, enabling them to discuss tasks and assignments without needing to refresh the page.
+User Presence Updates: WebSockets will also be used to broadcast which users are currently signed in or active on the website.

 ## HTML deliverable